Calluna vulgaris 'Con Brio' - P9

 Bulletpoints

-* the flowers are heavily favoured by bees, bumblebees and hoverflies * tolerates pruning
+* the flowers are very popular with bees, bumblebees and hoverflies

 Ling 'Con Brio' is a bushy dwarf shrub that can reach a height of 20 - 50 cm and a width of 10 - 30 cm.
 Slow-growing.